ipwgml/satrain_models/models/basic_unet/README.md

 ## Overview

-This model uses the UNet architecture from the `satrain_models` package train a precipitation retrieval on the SatRain dataset.
+This model trains a UNet precipitation retrieval on the SatRain dataset using the UNet implementation from the `satrain_models.unet` module.

 ## Files